Watch, Read & Listen

 Season 2’s episode “Sleepytime” follows the Heeler family’s very relatable bedtime routine.
 This Bluey episode is so beloved by adults that, at one point, “Sleeptime” ranked as high as #2 on IMDB’s list of best television episodes of all time near serious dramas like Breaking Bad, Sopranos, and Game of Thrones.
 In “Sleepytime”, we watch the struggle of Chilli and Bandit attempting to put their little ones to bed between requests for “one more” bedtime story, middle of the night potty breaks, and kicks to the back (and the groin!) after Bingo ends up in mom and dad’s bed.

 Partly told through Bingo’s dream, it takes viewers on a whimsical journey touching on lessons about growing up and letting go.
 Without spoiling it, moms might want a tissue handy as Chilli says goodnight (again) to Bingo near the end of the episode.
-“Sleepytime” rounds out our list of the best Bluey episodes for adults because, as one viral Tweet put it, “Good god, it’s perfect.
+“Sleepytime” makes our list of the best Bluey episodes for adults because, as one viral Tweet put it, “Good god, it’s perfect.
 Rarely do you see such a simple idea considered in such a complex and relatable way.
 In just 8 minutes it tackles parenthood, growing up, independence, and family dynamics- all with very little dialogue.”

 The Best ‘Bluey’ Birthday Party Ideas